/etc/systemd/system/p2proxy.service

 - targets: ["localhost:9091"]

-For dashboards, the metrics you’ll look at most often are pool idle size (should hover near min_idle) and the request counter split by outcome.
-A rising error rate is the leading indicator of peer trouble.
+For dashboards, p2proxy_session_errors_total{stage} is the series you’ll watch most — a rising rate is the leading indicator of peer trouble.

 Upgrading